amarinas/instagram_clone/README.md

-#This is a instagram clone using react and tailwind css
+#This is an awesome instagram clone using react and tailwind css.